Powers & Duties of a Guardian

 - Authorize medical, surgical, dental, psychiatric, and psychological care (although some medical treatments, such as experimental treatments, require court approval).

-- Making sure the ward is properly trained and educated, and that the ward has the opportunity to learn a trade, occupation, or profession.
+- Making sure the protected person is properly trained and educated, and that the person has the opportunity to learn a trade, occupation, or profession.

-- File an Annual Report of the Guardian each year letting the court know how the ward is doing.
+- File an Annual Report of the Guardian each year letting the court know how the protected person is doing.

 For Guardians Over the Estate:

-- Protect, preserve, manage, and dispose of the estate of the ward according to law and for the best interest of the ward.
+- Protect, preserve, manage, and dispose of the estate according to law and for the best interest of the protected person.

-- Use the ward’s estate for the proper care, maintenance, education, and support of the ward and any person the ward owes a legal duty of support.
+- Use the protected person’s estate for the proper care, maintenance, education, and support of the protected person and anyone to whom the protected person owes a legal duty of support.